BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 The Necromancer, and all nine NazgÃ»l of Dol Guldur, may be deployed as one warband if you wish, so long as the warband contains no other models.

 **ARMY BONUS**
- "His Spirit has lost none of its potency" â€” Whenever the Necromancer of Dol Guldur attempts to cast a Magical Power, by expending one or more Will points, he automatically adds an extra free Will point to the Casting test.
+ "His Spirit has lost none of its potency" — Whenever the Necromancer of Dol Guldur attempts to cast a Magical Power, by expending one or more Will points, he automatically adds an extra free Will point to the Casting test.

 The profile for Mirkwood Spiders can be found on page 116.